 To protect our intellectual property rights, we may be required to spend significant resources to monitor and protect these rights.
 Litigation may be necessary in the future to enforce our intellectual property rights and to protect our trade secrets.
 Such litigation could be costly, time consuming and distracting to management and could result in the impairment or loss of portions of our intellectual property.
-Furthermore, our efforts to enforce our intellectual property rights.
+Furthermore, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights.
 Our inability to protect our proprietary technology, as well as any costly litigation or diversion of our management's attention and resources, could disrupt our business, as well as have a material adverse effect on our financial condition and results of operations.
 The results of intellectual property litigation are difficult to predict and may require us to stop using certain technologies or offering certain services or may result in significant damage awards or settlement costs.
 There is no guarantee that any action to defend, maintain or enforce our owned or licensed intellectual property rights will be successful, and an adverse result in any such proceeding could have a material adverse impact on our business, financial condition, operating results and prospects.